wrh2/pyProcessor/report/report.md

 The code for generating the memory image is in gtv.py and the algorithm for generating the subkeys is in IDEA.py.
 See generate_memory_image in gtv.py and create_subkeys in IDEA.py

-The implementation of the IDEA algorithm in hex is in program.hex.
+The implementation of the IDEA algorithm for this architecture is in program.hex.

-The simulation showed that the program takes 32704 clock cycles to execute.
+The simulation showed that the program takes 40480 clock cycles to execute.
-With a clock period of 20ns, that is 654 microseconds.
+With a clock period of 10ns, that is 404.8 microseconds.
 There is a README included with this report that explains how to run the simulation.

 References